Eco-friendly, is just the right thing to do

-By chance I have an opportunity to work in hospitality industry starting from waiting tables in a restaurant, cocktail bars to opening my own hostel.
-My hostel name was HOSTEL by BED and now successfully sold to a new owner.
+By chance I have an opportunity to work in hospitality industry starting from waiting tables in a restaurant, cocktail bars to opening my own hostel and now designing an environmental concious management system for a 3 star boutique hotel.
 I have grown my passion towards the industry over time.
 I love traveling to begin with especially meeting new people from all walks of the world is always exciting.
-Now I have the opportunity to manage this small hotel POR Thapae Gate in Chiang Mai, Thailand.

 In this blog, I will be sharing to you about my experience working 5 years in the hotel industry here and how much waste I have been seeing!
 Also, how hotel operation can do better.

 Since Thailand is one of the top travel destinations there are no doubt there are overwhelming amount of waste produce from this industry.
 Thailand has so many hotels to compromise with its demands.
 With so many hotels available, business owners try to attract guest by providing the best deal.
 While having to cut cost for best price and still having to meet expectations Thailand’s hotel industry contributes a lot to the landfill by using cheap cheap plastic amenities and all the single use item hotel provide to guests.

 Good for the wallet but bad for the planet.
 Cheap price comes with a cause.
 Like every business owner, hotel owners want to make the profit out of their business, therefore they have to fill up the room occupancy.

 What are the criteria, what do guest look at before booking a room?

 Photos are tastes, locations are given, on the other hand, price and review has to be made.